 Making your own pickled red onions is so easy and this recipe flavoured with mustard seeds, oregano and Balsamic vinegar is just delicious.

-I have been making a version of this pickled red onion recipe for years now and I’m actually not sure why I haven’t shared it before.
+I have been making a version of these pickled red onions for years now and I’m actually not sure why I haven’t shared it before.
 It’s probably the most versatile of all pickles as it can literally be used in anything.
 Sandwiches, tacos, burritos, salads.
 You name it, it works.

 For this batch, I flavoured the pickles with mustard seeds, coriander seeds, dried oregano and used a good splash of Balsamic vinegar.
-The end result was a deeply aromatic pickle with a lot of savoury notes, which I really loved.
-That’s the beauty of making your own pickles, you get to play around and change the ingredients every time.
-Try playing with different types of sugar, vinegar and different spices.
+The end result was a deeply aromatic pickle with a lot of savory notes, which I really loved.
+That’s the beauty of making your own pickled red onions, you get to play around and change the ingredients which results in a different tasting pickle every time.

 - 4 cups peeled and sliced red onions